What is a Meal Replacement and What are The Health Benefits? - 8 Things You Need to Know

-For example, some clinical studies have revealed that these shakes and prepackaged meals can help with metabolic syndrome.
-It’s a combination of health disorders putting you at risk for serious problems, including stroke, heart attack and diabetes .
+For example, a clinical study published by the Journal of Nutrition revealed that these shakes and prepackaged meals can help with metabolic syndrome.
+It’s a combination of health disorders putting you at risk for serious problems.

 Moreover, research has shown that high protein meal replacements can help you maintain lean body mass [muscle].
-One study involving 85 participants over the period of 12 weeks revealed a reduction in LDL cholesterol levels, maintained lean body mass, but no loss of fat .
+One study from the Nutrition Journal involving 85 participants over the period of 12 weeks revealed a reduction in LDL cholesterol levels, maintained lean body mass, but no loss of fat.

 Also, you can track nutrients, calories, protein and dietary fiber you consume each day.

-To Sum It Up: There are some additional health benefits that can come from meal replacements, which include lower LDL cholesterol levels, the maintenance of lean body mass, and the reduced risk of metabolic syndrome.
+To Sum It Up: There are some additional health benefits that can come from meal replacements.

 Meal Replacement Side Effects

-There are some mild adverse effects that can occur with meal replacement foods, shakes and bars.
+There are some mild adverse effects that can occur with meal replacement foods, shakes and bars according to Livestrong.